Mental and Physical Reactions to Substances

 Is alcohol a depressant or a stimulant?
-If you're unsure of the answer, it's understandable.
-Many people find this question confusing, often sparking debates about the varying effects alcohol can have.
+If you're unsure, you're not alone.
+Many people find this question confusing because alcohol can produce different effects at different stages.
 Some notice a boost in energy initially, followed by relaxation or even sadness later.

 Understanding how alcohol influences the body is important.
 While it can make you feel more confident or social at first, it mainly slows down the brain and nervous system.
 This guide explains how alcohol affects the body and mind and how knowing its effects can help you make better choices for your health.